 Supreme Court Certified Circuit Civil Mediator Training Program

-Click for additional Circuit Civil Meditor Training Details or click for ONLINE REGISTRATION, or for Registration Form.
+Sign up for the January 2024 Circuit training now.
+Click for additional Circuit Civil Meditor Training Details or click for ONLINE REGISTRATION.
 The Circuit Mediation Training Program is a 40 hour course.
+Classes begin at 8 a.m. each day and end around 5:30 each day.
 You do NOT need to be an attorney to be a certified circuit civil mediator.

 Supreme Court Certified Appellate Mediator Training Program -

 You do NOT need to be an attorney to be an appellate court mediator.
 The appellate mediation training program is a 7 hour course.
 For initial certification as a mediator of appellate matters, an applicant must be a Florida Supreme Court certified circuit, family or dependency mediator and successfully complete a Florida Supreme Court certified appellate mediation training program.
 There are NO role play exercises during the appellate mediator training program and NO mentoring requirements following training.
 This course is approved for Continuing Mediator Education (CME) in all categories.

-Supreme Court Certified County Court Mediator Training Program
+Supreme Court Certified County Court Mediator Training Program -

-Sign up for the June 2016 training now.
+Sign up for the September 2024 training now.